timmandz/timmandz.github.io/index.md

 When retraining and testing our models against different stocks, not just AAPL, we found that our convolutional model consistently performed the best, regardless of which stock we used.

+From our this, we conclude that predicting stock prices based purely on historical data is very hard, if not impossible.
+A stock price depends on so many more factors than just yesterday's price, so regardless of how deep and complex neural network you train, historical data is just not rich enough.

 ## Problems and Future Work

 Yahoo finance is missing data for weekends.
 This makes our plots look slightly skewed, since samples are grouped into groups of 5.
 However, we don't think this caused any problems except making our graphs look slightly off.

 Because of the limitations of only using historical data, we would like to in the future add more features as inputs, for example headlines from news articles, to see if this would help our models perform better.
 Sometimes stock prices changes drastically as a reaction to a breaking news article, so building a NLP model to help with stock prediction could potentially help alot.

-We then normalize all data using the mean and standard deviation of the training set.
-In the future, it might be worthwhile to use rolling averages for this normalization process.

-Moreover, just looking at our bad predictions, we also suspect that a naive model which just predicts the same stock price as yesterdays value might even beat our neural networks, and this is a theory we would like to test, but didn't have enough time to try.
+Moreover, just looking at our predictions, we would like to compare all our models with a naive naive model which just predicts the same stock price as the input.
+This would provide a lot of insight, because it's possible the naive model might outright beat our neural networks (at least the autoregressive one).
+This is a theory we would like to test, but didn't have enough time to try and implement.

 ## Video